elisseeff-space/deriva/CONTRIBUTING.md

 - Registry comes from DatabaseManager (passed as data, not manager)

 #### `logging.py`
-**Goal:** JSON Lines logging for pipeline runs with configurable verbosity.
+**Goal:** JSON Lines logging for pipeline runs using structlog with configurable verbosity.

 ```python
 class LogLevel(int, Enum):